 Baldwin remained in Kirksville until 1881 then accepted the Presidency of the Normal Institute at Huntsville, TX (now Sam Houston State University).
 In 1891 he took the newly created Chair of Pedagogy at the University of Texas and remained there until his retirement in 1897, when he was named Professor Emeritus.
 He continued to live in Austin until his death, January 13, 1899, and is buried there.

 Joseph Baldwin's wife, Ella Sophronia Fluhart, was also a teacher.
-They married in Wascon, OH on August 26, 1852, and became the parents of nine children: Anabel (Mrs GW Sublette), Olivia, Coramantha (Mrs JB Haston), Joseph R, Harold, Norma (Mrs CD Kinney), and Zoe (Mrs WJ Sublette); also Victor and Rachel who died in early childhood.
+They married in Wascon, OH on August 26, 1852, and became the parents of nine children: Anabel (Mrs GW Sublette), Olivia, Coramantha (Mrs JB Haston), Joseph R, Harold, Norma (Mrs CD Kinney), and Zoe (Mrs WJ Sublette); and Victor and Rachel who died in early childhood.

 He was the author of several books on education which became the standards of the profession: Art of School Management (1880), Elementary Psychology and Education (1887), Psychology Applied to the Art of Teaching (1892), and School Management and School Methods (1897).

 Two Baldwin Halls ("Old" Baldwin burned in 1924; "New" Baldwin was built in 1938) on the campus of the school at Kirksville have been named for him.
-His portrait hangs in the Presidents Gallery and his stature, dedicated on his 100th birthday, stands prominently in the central "Quad".
+His portrait hangs in the Presidents Gallery and his statue, dedicated on his 100th birthday, stands prominently in the central "Quad".

 Ryle, Walter H. Centennial History of the Northeast Missouri State Teachers College.
 Kirksville: the College, 1972.